O11WL1D/16_bit_computer/README.md

 Here you may find a log for the overall design of the computer.
 Module specific notes may be found in said modules folder, and in the computer journal+notes, which is where I keep the actively used onenote file for this project.

+12-26-2022

+I've slowed down in my progress in this project as of late, finals has completely wiped out my drive to work on this project.
+Moreover, there is some strange issue i've encountered while designing the control module, for whatever reason, the project is imported to the de0-cv without issue, but when I try to use quartus simulation the project doesnt work at all.
+This is, no good.

+So I may pick this project back up in a week or two, who knows I might just alternate between this project and another one to prevent apathy from forming.
+So long as I have an extra curricular project to re-ignite my passion for engineering, anything goes.

 10-25-2022